-On May 21, Brent crude oil July futures settled $6.87 higher than WTI (West Texas Intermediate) crude oil July futures.
-On May 14, the Brent-WTI spread was at $7.24.
-In the last two trading sessions alone, the Brent-WTI spread contracted by $0.86.
+On August 13, Brent crude oil October futures settled ~$5.4 higher than WTI crude oil September futures.
+On August 6, the spread was at ~$4.7.

 To help investors keep up with the markets, we present our ETF Scorecard.
 The Scorecard takes a step back and looks at how various asset classes across the globe are performing.
 The weekly performance is from last Friday’s open to this week’s Thursday close.

 The bad news bears are here for crude oil, gas, and related products.
 Oil and energy investors ran for cover as the tit-for-tat tariff talk escalated between the U.S. and China.
 United States Oil (USO), ...

 This year, oil prices have been spiking and hitting prices which have not been seen since 2014.
 Throughout the year, although there has been price volatility as OPEC occasionally hinted it might increase output, oil prices have generally been trending higher.

 On August 6, Brent crude oil October futures settled ~$4.74 higher than WTI crude oil September futures.
 On July 30, the spread was at ~$5.42.